BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

     * [Defining Features Reference](../../Documentation/Reference.md#defining-features)
 </div>

-## 1. General explanation of Quest Packages
+## 1. What is a Quest Package?

-This part of the tutorial will give you a general understanding of quest packages.

 A quest package is a folder that contains all the files that belong to a "quest".
-Since BetonQuest doesn't have its own definition of a quest, a quest package could technically contain multiple quests as well.
+Since BetonQuest doesn't have its own definition of a quest, a quest package could technically also contain multiple quests.
 That is up to you.

+It is created by placing a _package.yml_ file inside a folder.
+If a folder lacks the _package.yml_, it will be considered as a part of another package that is located in a folder above it.

+The files inside a quest package can be organized in any way you like.
+There are no limitations on file names or file count.
+The only thing that matters is that the _package.yml_ file is present.

-Let's take a look at the following example of a typical quest in comparison with the basics tutorial:
+Let's compare the structure of the basic tutorial to one of a realistic quest package:

 <div class="grid" markdown>
+!!! example annotate "Basics Tutorial Structure"
+    * :material-folder-open: tutorialQuest
+        - :material-file-star: package.yml (1)
+        - :material-file: events.yml  (2)
+        - :material-file: conditions.yml
+        - :material-file: objectives.yml
+        - :material-folder-open: conversations
+            - :material-file: blacksmith.yml
+            - :material-file: jack.yml

+1. The package.yml file is required to make the folder a quest package.
+2. We created only one file per content type to make the basics tutorial easier.
+In a real quest package you would probably have multiple files per content type.

 !!! example annotate "Typical Quest Structure"
     - :material-folder-open: myExampleQuest
-        - :material-file-star: package.yml
+        - :material-file-star: package.yml (1)
-        - :material-file: myEventsList1.yml (1)
+        - :material-file: myEventsList1.yml (2)
-        - :material-file: myEventsList2.yml
+        - :material-file: myEventsList2.yml (3)
         - :material-file: importantConditions.yml
-        - :material-file: normalObjectives.yml
+        - :material-file: normalObjectives.yml (4)
         - :material-file: dungeonObjectives.yml
         - :material-file: myVariablesFile.yml
-        - :material-folder-open: conversations
+        - :material-folder-open: conversations (5)
              - :material-file: indiana.yml
              - :material-file: jones.yml

+1. The package.yml file is required to make a folder a quest package.
+In this case the package is called `myExampleQuest` because the folder it is located in is called `myExampleQuest`.
+2. Multiple files with the same content type are possible and typically for bigger quests.
-1. Multiple files with the same content type are possible.
+3. Multiple files with the same content type are possible and typically for bigger quests.

-!!! example annotate "Basics Tutorial Structure"
-    * :material-folder-open: tutorialQuest
-        - :material-file-star: package.yml
-        - :material-file: events.yml (1)
-        - :material-file: conditions.yml
-        - :material-file: objectives.yml
-        - :material-folder-open: conversations
-            - :material-file: blacksmith.yml
-            - :material-file: jack.yml

-1. There is only one file per content type to make the basics tutorial easier.
+4. The files can have ANY name you want as the content type is defined in the file itself.
+How that works is explained later in this tutorial.
+5. Since this folder does not contain a _package.yml_, it will be considered as a part of the quest package.

 </div>

-which made other files and folders (_config.yml, messages.yml, logs_ etc.) hard to find.
-Additionally, each quest had to follow a strict layout - one file for one feature type.
-It was not possible to apply your own naming conventions.

-This is the opposite in 2.0: You can freely name your files and folders, and you can have as many files as you want.

-Additionally, a package is no longer defined by a _main.yml_ file inside a folder.
-Instead, we use a _package.yml_ file inside a folder.
-If a folder lacks the _package.yml_, it will be considered as a part of another package that is located in a parent folder.

 ## 2. Creating a Quest Package with multiple files

-We will now explore how to work with this system.
-After this you will know how to create your own quest packages!

-Download this example quest and read the following explanation.
-Play around with it!
-This will help you understand it.
+Download this example quest and take a look at the following structure overview and explanation.
+It's a simple woodcutting quest with a reward upon completion.
+Then play around with this system to get a feel for it.

 --8<-- "Tutorials/download-complete-files.md"
     ```